Adults with learning disabilities who live in their own home or with their family

 We know that appropriate accommodation for people with learning disabilities has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
-However, many people with a learning disability do not get a choice about where they live or who they live with (NHS Digital, 2015).
+However, many people with a learning disability do not have a choice about where they live or who they live with.

 NHS England, the Local Government Association and the Association of Directors of Adult Social Care set out a commitment to significantly increase housing options for people with learning disabilities in the Building the right home document.
 By enabling people to access the right home and support at the right time they hope that this will also support the reduction in overall inpatient capacity by March 2019.
 NHS England has made £100 million available between 2016 and 2021 to support the Transforming Care Programme.

 This indicator shows the proportion of all adults (aged 18-64) with a primary support reason of learning disability support who are known to the council who are recorded as living in their own home or with their family.
 The information must be captured or confirmed within the reporting period.

 The definition of individuals 'known to the council' is defined as those adults of working age with a primary support reason of learning disability support who received long term support during the year.

 'Living on their own or with their family' is intended to describe arrangements where the individual has security of tenure in their usual accommodation - for instance, because they own the residence or are part of a household whose head holds such security.